 What Actions Should DoD Contractors Take Now?

-In order to bid on DoD contracts, a required Maturity Level must be obtained.
+In order to bid on DoD contracts, a required Maturity Level must be obtained through CMMC training.
 The CMMC certification allows your organization to bid on DoD contracts, up to the identified maturity level.

 DoD Contractors should begin taking immediate steps to: